kingvj/kingvj.github.io/request-content.md

 You can go to the request page and view the status of the request or simply go on Plex to see if it's there

 ## Some requests take longer than others.
-Give it about an hour for the content to be uploaded.
+Give it about a day for the content to be uploaded.
 Thanks!

 <img alt="Screen Shot 2021-02-02 at 2 48 02 AM" src="https://user-images.githubusercontent.com/15919175/143963715-3df60ffa-62f1-4b1c-a4bb-718b3aa4e4af.PNG">